samsquire/ideas4/README.md

 }
 ```

-# 115. While do parallelism
+# 115. While do parallelism and automatic thread pools

 We want to achieve perfect use of the processor and handoff between tasks.